Burginvest Research · Crude Oil Analysis · July 2024

 Assessment

 Price movement from an IT system outage demonstrates that the crude oil market is inseparably connected to the broader financial system.
 Market participants must always keep in mind the variable of 'system risk' — unpredictable by pure supply-demand analysis.
 This type of risk is low-frequency, but high-impact when it occurs.
+Operations teams typically maintain risk management manuals designed to address this kind of system risk.

 Assessment